Your emotional needs are important

 It's your time to get what you need

-As you can see from the list of needs there are many midlife and older women who are not getting these needs met and you may be one of them.
+As you can see from the list of needs there are many women who are caregivers that are not getting these needs met and you may be one of them.
 Women are less likely to have status than a man and less likely to feel competent and confident.
-Add to that the invisibility of older women in our society and you can see how this can have a negative impact on senior women.
-You may not have close relationships with your partner or may be divorced or widowed.
-You may have lost a lot of friends and are lonely.
+Add to that the invisibility of older women in our society and the expectations of society that women pick up the slack as unpaid carers.
+Young mums at home are not well supported and many feel isolated.